Why is memory important: Learning from past experiences

 From an evolutionary psychology perspective, its purpose and intention is to keep us alive.
 Without our working memory, short-term and long-term memory, this would not be possible.

-Due to our memory, even our ancient, more primitive ancestors learned many things in order to survive, such as:
+Due to our memory, even our ancient, more primitive ancestors learned many things to survive, such as:

 • What to eat and gather